How to Shop Smarter and Save Money

 Make your list before you go

-Start with the store perimeter
+Start with the perimeter of the store

 Read labels strategically

 You don't need to read everything on every product.
-Three seconds is enough: check the price per kg (not the package price), look at the ingredient list (the first 3 make up 80% of the product), and the sugar content.
+Three seconds are enough: check the price per kg (not the package price), look at the ingredient list (the first 3 make up 80% of the product), and the sugar content.
 If sugar is in the first 3 ingredients of a savory dish, put it back.

-Buy staples in bulk
+Buy in bulk for basics

 Prioritize seasonal produce